jdmendoza/jdmendoza.github.io/_posts/2019-01-24-feature-selection.md

 - [**Cross-validated prediction error**](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) - This is a method to get an estimation of the out-of-sample performance of a model.
 This is used in conjunction with the metrics below.
 - [**Residual Sum of Squares (RSS)**](https://en.wikipedia.org/wiki/Residual_sum_of_squares) - This metric is calculated by squaring and adding errors in predictions.
-- [**Akaike Information Criterion (AIC) and Cp**](https://en.wikipedia.org/wiki/Akaike_information_criterion) - A penalized RSS metric that takes into account error variance and number of predictors.
+- [**Akaike Information Criterion (AIC) and C<sub>p</sub>**](https://en.wikipedia.org/wiki/Akaike_information_criterion) - A penalized RSS metric that takes into account error variance and number of predictors.
 - [**Bayesian Information Criterion (BIC)**](https://en.wikipedia.org/wiki/Bayesian_information_criterion) - Similar to AIC, but places a heavier penalty on models with more features.
-- [**R-squared (R<sup>2</sup>)**](https://en.wikipedia.org/wiki/Coefficient_of_determination) - This is the explained variance by a model.
+- [**R<sup>2</sup>**](https://en.wikipedia.org/wiki/Coefficient_of_determination) - This is the explained variance by a model.
 It ranges from zero to one.
 Where one is a model that explains all the variance in a data set.
-- [**Adjusted R<sup>2</sup>**](https://en.wikipedia.org/wiki/Coefficient_of_determination) - This uses the R-squared metric, but penalized models with a larger number of features.
+- [**Adjusted R<sup>2</sup>**](https://en.wikipedia.org/wiki/Coefficient_of_determination) - This uses the R<sup>2</sup> metric, but penalized models with a larger number of features.

 ## Optimal Subset Selection

 Just like most computer science problems, the ideal approach to feature selection is to use brute force.
 Given enough computing power, a brute force approach can solve many problems.
-Assuming p predictors, there are 2^p combinations of features that need to be tested.
+Assuming p predictors, there are 2<sup>p</sup> combinations of features that need to be tested.
 If a model has a small number of features and samples, bruce force can be used.

 ***Algorithm 1: Optimal Subset Selection***

 	1. Let Mo denote the null model, which contains no predictors.
 This model simply predicts the sample mean for each observation.

 	2. For k=1,2...p:
-		a) Fit all p choose k models that contain exactly k predictors.
+		a) Fit all (p choose k) models that contain exactly k predictors.
-		b) Pick the best among these p choose k models, and call it Mk.
-Here the best is defined as having the smallest RSS, or equivalently largest R^2.
+		b) Pick the best among these (p choose k) models, and call it Mk.
+Here the best is defined as having the smallest RSS, or equivalently largest R<sup>2</sup>.

-	3. Select a single best model from among the Mo...Mp using cross-validated prediction error, Cp (AIC), BIC, or adjusted R^2
+	3. Select a single best model from among the Mo...Mp using cross-validated prediction error, Cp (AIC), BIC, or adjusted R<sup>2</sup>

 	Source 1